-E2.4 The LLB preceded by the BCom (Law) degree) (Study code BC340000)
+E2.4 The LLB preceded by the BCom (Law) degree (Study code BC340000)

-- (a) The minimum duration of the curriculum for the LLB preceded by a BCom (Law) is two years. - (b) The curriculum for the LLB preceded by the BCom (Law) is drawn up in consultation with the Dean. - (c) The LLB preceded by a BCom (Law) will be awarded if a student has passed all the modules necessary for obtaining the LLB in terms of Faculty Rule E1.8. - (d) Exemption from or recognition of credits earned in the BCom (Law) can be granted in terms of the General Rules and Faculty Rule E1.5. - (e) Students who follow the LLB degree preceded by the BCom (Law) (UFS), are exempted from UFSS1504 as intended in Faculty Rule E1.8. - (f) It is the responsibility of a student who takes the LLB preceded by a first Bachelor's Degree to consult the class timetable before registering for modules, as class timetable clashes may occur.
+- (a) The minimum duration of the curriculum for the LLB preceded by a BCom (Law) is two years. - (b) The LLB preceded by a BCom (Law) will be awarded if a student has passed all the modules necessary for obtaining the LLB in terms of Faculty Rule E1.8. - (c) Exemption from or recognition of credits earned in the BCom (Law) can be granted in terms of the General Academic Rules and Faculty Rule E1.5. - (d) Students who follow the LLB degree preceded by the BCom (Law) (UFS), are exempted from UFSS1504 as intended in Faculty Rule E1.8. - (e) It is the responsibility of a student who takes the LLB preceded by a BCom (Law) to consult the class timetable before registering for modules, as class timetable clashes may occur.